darroyave/chess/README-Pedido.md

 OR LOWER(nombre) LIKE '%ranch%'
 OR LOWER(nombre) LIKE '%mexicana%'
 OR LOWER(nombre) LIKE '%clasica%'
-AND disponible = TRUE;
+AND disponible = true;

--- Una vez identificado el nombre exacto, usar en consultas posteriores SELECT * FROM productos WHERE nombre = 'Hamburguesa BBQ ranch';
+-- Una vez identificado el nombre exacto, usar en consultas posteriores SELECT * FROM productos WHERE nombre = 'Hamburguesa BBQ Ranch';

--- Una vez identificado el nombre exacto, usar en consultas posteriores SELECT * FROM productos WHERE nombre = ´Hamburguesa BBQ Ranch´;
+-- Una vez identificado el nombre exacto, usar en consultas posteriores SELECT * FROM productos WHERE nombre = 'Hamburguesa BBQ Ranch';
 '''

 ### 1. Mostrar el menú por categoría